pluskid/Mocha.jl/docs/user-guide/layers/computation-layer.rst

    .. attribute:: stride

-      Default (1,1), a 2-tuple of integers specifying pooling stride in the width and height dimensions respectively.
+      Default (1,1), a 2-tuple of integers specifying pooling stride in the width and height dimensions, respectively.

    .. attribute:: pad

-      Default (0,0), a 2-tuple of integers specifying the padding in the width and height dimensions respectively.
+      Default (0,0), a 2-tuple of integers specifying the padding in the width and height dimensions, respectively.
 Paddings are two-sided, so a pad of (1,0) will pad one pixel in both the left and the right boundary of an image.

    .. attribute:: pooling